socketstream/socketstream/doc/guide/en/live_reload.md

 Life as a front-end web developer used to be a continuous cycle of 'change file', 'reload browser', 'change file', etc etc until you got the result you were looking for.

-SocketStream breaks this cycle by automatically refreshing the browser whenever you make a change to any file in the `client` directory.
+SocketStream breaks this cycle by automatically refreshing the browser whenever you make a change to any file in the `/client` directory.
+What's more, if you're just tweaking the stylesheets, the CSS will be reloaded in place so your app doesn't lose state.

-This feature is especially useful when tweaking CSS and HTML.
-Just open up your text editor on one side of the screen, put the browser on the other, and watch your productivity soar.
+**Tip**: Open up your text editor on one side of the screen, put the browser on the other, and watch your productivity soar!

 Live Reload is automatically enabled unless you call: